StiliyanIliev27/DataStructures_CSharp/README.md

 # DataStructures_CSharp
-Repository for Data Structures courses with C#
+Repository for Data Structures Courses with C#  - SoftUni